-Time to turn up the heat and add a healthy dose of spice to your next meal with some of our favourite Middle Eastern restaurants in Hong Kong.
-From Lebanese and Egyptian to Turkish to Morrocan cuisine, take your pick from our top spots around town!
+It’s time to turn up the heat and add a healthy dose of spice to your next meal with some of our favourite Middle Eastern restaurants in Hong Kong.
+From Lebanese and Egyptian to Turkish to Moroccan cuisine, take your pick from these top spots around town!
 All we know is, there will be hummus galore.

 Shahrazad Lebanese Dining Lounge & Bar, 2/F, Carfield Commercial Building, 75–77 Wyndham Street, Central | (+852) 2330 0242

 It’s hard to miss one of the most popular Middle Eastern restaurants in Hong Kong when it’s right by the Central–Mid-Levels escalator: Maison Libanaise.
 Black Sheep Restaurants’ Lebanese offering is made of three floors and offers classic dishes from the Levant with a modern twist.
-There’s a to-go counter on the first floor for speedy takeaways, as well as a dining area on the second floor and a rooftop where you can also choose to have a sit-down meal.
-Try out Maison’s Falafel ($118) that uses tahini yoghurt and pickled turnip or the Sawda Djej ($148), a pan-fried chicken liver dish with garlic, lemon, and pomegranate molasses.
-Their herby and zesty Tabboulé ($88) is also not to be missed and makes for a great palate cleanser.
+On the first floor, there’s a to-go counter for speedy takeaways, as well as a dining area and a rooftop on the upper floors for sit-down meals.

-Israeli-born chef Asher Goldstein heads up the kitchen at FRANCIS and the focused menu takes inspiration from his upbringing in Tel Aviv.
-He takes classic Middle Eastern recipes and turns them into contemporary offerings with a burst of flavours, such as the Burnt Eggplant ($80) with pepper chilli and yoghurt, and the Baked Halloumi ($120) with pomegranate molasses and wild oregano.
-Don’t forget about the desserts, such as the delicately plated Knafeh ($90) made with mozzarella, orange blossom, and pistachio that looks like a charming little bird’s nest!
+Israeli-born chef Asher Goldstein heads up the kitchen at Francis and the focused menu echoes his upbringing in Tel Aviv.
+He takes classic Middle Eastern recipes and turns them into contemporary offerings with bursts of flavour, such as the burnt eggplant ($90) with pepper chilli and yoghurt, and the baked halloumi ($120) with pomegranate molasses and wild oregano.
+Don’t forget about the desserts, such as the delicately plated kanafeh ($90), made with mozzarella, orange blossom, and pistachio that looks like a little bird’s nest!

-Another modern Middle Eastern restaurant with prime aesthetic designs is BEDU, Meraki Hospitality’s cosy Middle Eastern restaurant and bar.
-Tucked away in a quiet corner of Central, the restaurant combines different Middle Eastern cuisines and reinvents them with a touch of modern interpretation.
-BEDU’s signature creations include the Beetroot and Min Labneh ($55), which is the perfect dip for the many flatbreads they will give you, and we also love the Baked Feta Smoked Lemon and Honey ($115) and the Sweet Potato Falafel ($95) with herbed hummus, pickles, and tahini.
+Another modern Middle Eastern restaurant with prime aesthetic designs is Bedu, Meraki Hospitality’s cosy Middle Eastern restaurant and bar.
+Tucked away in a quiet corner of where Central meets Sheung Wan, the restaurant combines different Middle Eastern cuisines and reinvents them with a touch of modern interpretation.

-We don’t often come across Egyptian cuisine on this side of the globe, so when Aziza claims to be the only restaurant in Hong Kong offering authentic Egyptian food, we’ll readily believe it.
-Aziza’s kitchen team crafts everything in-house, including their couscous, falafel, and their lamb and beef kebabs, and everything tastes just as good as they look.
-We will put the spotlight on their desserts though, and we would not leave the restaurant without trying the Baklava with Pistachios ($50) or the Konafa ($78), a shredded pastry with ricotta cheese.
+We will put the spotlight on their desserts though, and we would not leave the restaurant without trying the baklava with pistachios ($50) or the konafa ($80), a shredded pastry with ricotta cheese.
 Not familiar with these traditional desserts?
 Just Google videos of people making them—we promise you will not be disappointed (and it will definitely get you salivating in anticipation)!